dsagman/picat/readme_hakank_comments4.md

 *Rabbit Hole: In Prolog-land all is not so simple with strings and quote marks.
 Here's what SWI-Prolog says about [strings](https://www.swi-prolog.org/pldoc/man?section=string).
 It's 8 pages long!*

-hakank4: Yes, since SWI-Prolog has a little different representation of strings than from "standard" (or "common") Prolog, it is even a more deeper Rabbit Hole than most other Prologs.
+hakank4x: Yes, since SWI-Prolog has a little different representation of strings than from "standard" (or "common") Prolog, it is even a more deeper Rabbit Hole than most other Prologs.
+DS: So many Prologs.
+Edited.

 *And here's the SWI-Prolog definition of an atom:*